-During my varied career I continued to paint and exhibit large canvas works, using synthetic polymer which became the preferred method.
-In the early 90's I moved to Japan to live and work and soon afterwards exhibited at the Tokyo Metropolitan Art Museum as part of the ‘UNESCO International Friendship Exhibition’ in 1991.
-This led to commissions, usually from Japanese firms, for her work.
-During this period I also started the ‘Tokyo Eki (train station) Exhibition,’ displaying and selling work in Shinjuku, Ikebukuro and Tokyo train stations as a permanent exhibition, while contributing in group shows within Tokyo’s art galleries in Ginza, Shibuya and Ueno.
+During my varied career, I continued to paint and exhibit and large canvas work using synthetic polymer became her preferred method.
+In the early 90s, I moved to Japan to live and work and soon afterwards exhibited at the Tokyo Metropolitan Art Museum as part of 'The UNESCO International Friendship Exhibition’ in 1991.
+This led to commissions, usually from Japanese firms.
+During this period I also started the ‘Tokyo Eki (train station) Exhibition,’ displaying and selling my work in Shinjuku, Ikebukuro and Tokyo train stations as a permanent exhibition, while contributing to group shows within Tokyo’s art galleries in Ginza, Shibuya and Ueno.

 In 2000 I moved to Los Angeles and participated in numerous group shows and sold many larger canvas works.
 A few years later I returned to Sydney after living and working abroad for 9 years yet continued to exhibit in Los Angeles, in particular as a regular contributor at the Los Angeles Center For Digital Art (LACDA).